 Memory Care Units

-Specialized memory care for seniors with Alzheimer's or dementia typically costs 20-30% more than standard assisted living.
-In Colorado, memory care units average $5,500 to $8,000 per month.
+Specialized memory care for seniors with Alzheimer's or dementia typically costs 20–30% more than standard assisted living.
+In Colorado, memory care runs approximately $7,000 to $11,000 per month.

 Nursing Home Care